drewzemke/synapse/README.md

 temperature = 0.9
 ```

-### Models Configuration
+### Model Configuration

 You can define custom models to use with different providers.
-The "provider" field must be one of the supported providers ('anthropic', 'openai', or 'openrouter'), and the "model" field should be a valid model string for that provider.
+The "provider" field must be one of the supported providers ('anthropic', 'openai', 'openrouter', or "bedrock"), and the "model" field should be a valid model string for that provider.
+You can define any number of model specifications and name them as you please.

 ```toml
 [models.claude]